RawBData/TowerGuard/README.md

 ***

 The goal is to create a unique player experience that is intuitive to use and quick to pick up.
 Enemy waves are increased by a certain percentage at every wave.
 Each enemy removed from the board gives the player more health and more coins to buy more towers.
 The players health decreases everytime an enemy makes it to the home castle.
 The game ends when the players runs out of health.

-The app will have splash page with a sign up and login.
-Once logged in players can either create lobby or join using a unique key.
-Also players can see live lobbies.
-Players can watch any ongoing game, without being able to join.
-The users show page contains details regarding their stats and potential unlocks.
-Lobby leaderboard to see other individual stats to measure against.